No doubt you’ve heard this fat loss calorie myth: “calories in, calories out.” It’s wrong.

 That is a backwards take on obesity, isn’t it?

-The calorie myth leads us to believe that overeating and sloth are the reasons for gaining weight.
-But this says that the reason why you gain weight, and feel tired and hungry is because there is a problem with the way you accumulate fat.
+The calorie myth leads us to believe that overeating is the reason for gaining weight.
+But this says that the reason you gain weight, and feel tired and hungry is because there is a problem with the way you accumulate fat.

 So the question is: what causes fat accumulation?
 What is making those fat cells grow out of control?